ibm-cloud-docs/apiconnect/creating_apis.md

 displayed.

 2. Click **localhost:4001** to display the API root endpoint.
-For the default LoopBack&reg; (empty or hello-world) project, you see something like this:
+For the default LoopBack (empty or hello-world) project, you see something like this:
 ```
 {"started":"2017-03-07T22:24:55.322Z","uptime":35.839}
 ```

 Next, you need to create a Product.
-For more information, see [Creating Products](managing_products.html#create_products).
+For more information, see [Creating a Product](managing_products.html#create_product).
 **Tip**: Whenever you start a new command prompt, make sure that your current working directory is the project top-level directory.
 To do this, enter the following
 command: